-October is a big month in health care: it’s both health literacy month and the period when open enrollment begins.
-Considering that just 4% of Americans are able to correctly define all four terms that determine how much they would personally have to pay for medical services and drugs they receive under their health insurance plans (deductible, co-pay, co-insurance and out-of-pocket maximum), we put together a quick list of considerations and definitions to help you navigate the murky terms and language as you prepare to select your plans during open enrollment.
+October is a big month in health care: it’s both health literacy month and when the open enrollment period begins.
+Considering that just 4% of Americans are able to correctly define all four terms that determine how much they would personally have to pay for medical services and drugs they receive under their health insurance plans (deductible, co-pay, co-insurance and out-of-pocket maximum), we put together a quick list of considerations and definitions to help you navigate the murky terms and language as you prepare to select your plans during the open enrollment period.

-Open enrollment is the annual period during which individuals and employees can add or drop their health insurance and make changes to their coverage.
+The open enrollment period is a time when individuals and employees can add or drop their health insurance and make changes to their coverage.
 When it comes to choosing a health plan, there are a lot of factors that you should weigh, including:

 - Look beyond the sticker price.
 When looking at which plan will fit your needs, it’s important to keep in mind that the plan with the lowest monthly premium may not be the plan with the right coverage for you.
 If you are in need of a lot of health care, a plan with a higher premium but lower deductible may actually save you money.
 Note that even before you’ve met your deductible, many plans include fully covered preventative care (including screenings, immunizations, counseling, regular check-ups, flu shots and cholesterol tests) that is free to you, which should also be part of your equation to determine the right coverage.